codisms/dev-env-setup/README.md

-*Note:* This repository currently only supports Ubuntu 16.04 or above.
-CentOS needs testing and updating.
+*Note:* This repository currently only supports Ubuntu 20.04 or above.
+(Ubuntu 16.04 and 18.04 might work.)
+CentOS currently is not enabled.

 ## Description
 This script is to help create new instances of my dev environments with the following: